Plymouth-Sailboat/SailBoatROS/README.md

 ```
 roslaunch sailrobot simuBoat.launch
 ```
+**Note :** This may crash if launched on the Raspberry Pi.
+Run simulations on a computer and not the Raspberry Pi.

 or you can launch the communication with the Arduino and the rest of the sensors :